AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 * An alignment score
 * A risk assessment

-For more information about the Business Case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about the [!UICONTROL Business Case], see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

-These key elements are used in the portfolio optimizer and the capacity planner to assist management in project selection.
+These key elements are used in the [!UICONTROL portfolio optimizer] and the [!UICONTROL capacity planner] to assist management in project selection.

 Portfolios are usually configured to correspond with Resource Pools.
 The Programs in a Portfolio also align with a Resource Pool.
 This correlation helps to ensure all resource planning fits within the purpose of the Portfolio, as the projects within the same Portfolio usually compete for the same resources.